 Civic will provide a venue for regional tournaments like this, indoors and out, as well as high school sports playoffs and championships, all of which draw visitors and dollars to our community in general and will generate rental income at Civic Park.

 Finally, Civic Park will be home to Lane United Football Club, a minor league soccer team that plays in the national Premier Development League, the highest level amateur soccer league in the country.

-Lane United FC recently completed its third season and has been drawing up to 800 fans to its games in Springfield.
+Lane United FC recently completed its fourth season and has been drawing up to 800 fans to its games in Springfield.
 The team expects to increase attendance substantially with a move to Civic.

 As an anchor tenant, the club will help make the rest of our programs possible.
 Additionally, the team helps build hometown spirit and inspires children to get out and play.